 So you just bought a new printer, connected it, and configured it, but when you print out a document, you find out that the document is in an inverted color scheme or format.
 Ironic right?
 This means the background is in black, and the text is in white color, but it’s the opposite of your documents.

-This inverted print issue is not from the printer side, obviously, and is caused due to bad printer configuration or a color configuration problem.
+Obviously, this inverted print issue is not from the printer side and is caused due to bad printer configuration or a color configuration problem.
 Most people recently started reporting this weird issue lately.
 Most of them are using printers from Brothers, which a well-known manufacturer of printers.
 So in this article, let’s see how you can solve this issue.

-In case you have a fully working Printer but its printing out in an inverted color scheme then these methods can help you to fix the issue.
+If you have a fully working Printer, but it’s printing out in an inverted color scheme, then these methods can help you fix the issue.

 Method 1: From Printer settings

 Press Windows+R and type in control printers.

 From the panel, Right-click on the printer and click on Printer Properties.

 Now click on Advanced Tab and click on Printer defaults.

 From the tab, click on Other print options.

 Click on Print Text in black and put a tick mark in Print “Text in black.”